Last Updated on

 So where does the Newton baby mattress fall on the scale?

-The Newton crib mattress is fire retardant free, using naturally-contained salts to meet federal fire retardant standards (phosphates).
+The Newton crib mattress is chemical fire retardant free, using naturally-contained salts to meet federal fire retardant standards (phosphates).

 According to Newton: